 History and Jurisdiction

-Created by the Legislation Reorganization Act of 1946, CHA was officially established on January 2, 1947, at the opening of the 80th Congress (1947-1949).
+Created by the Legislative Reorganization Act of 1946, CHA was officially established on January 2, 1947, at the opening of the 80th Congress (1947-1949).
 The reorganization act, widely acknowledged as a critical milestone in modernizing the House, reduced the number of committees from 48 to 19.
 Prior to the reorganization, many panels had overlapping jurisdictions.
 Ten committees, with far-flung jurisdictions covering federal elections, memorial designations, and oversight of various House personnel and administrative functions, were consolidated under the new CHA.

 Oversight of federal elections became one of the chief tasks of the committee.
 The responsibilities of several former panels-the Committee on the Election of the President, Vice President, and Representatives in Congress and the Elections Committees No. 1, No. 2, and No. 3-were vested in CHA.
 Under the leadership of its first chairman, Karl M. Le Compte of Iowa, one of the committee's early actions was to introduce legislation to outlaw the payment of poll taxes in federal elections.
 Historically, the committee has had a hand in shaping legislation that touches on any and all aspects of federal elections.
 Issues concerning corrupt practices, contested congressional elections, campaign finance disclosures, and credentials and qualifications of House Members also fall under its purview.
 Most recently, the committee played a pivotal role in the development and passage of the Help America Vote Act of 2002, which allocated more then $3 billion to improve voting equipment, train election workers, and reform election law.